aws-controllers-k8s/community/docs/design/proposals/native-binding/native-binding.md

-The [Redhat Service Binding Operator](https://github.com/redhat-developer/service-binding-operator) (herein called the SBO) uses annotations present on CRs and resources to import field values from other resources.
+The [Redhat Service Binding Operator](https://github.com/redhat-developer/service-binding-operator) (herein called the SBO) uses annotations on resources to import field values from other resources.
 The main purpose of SBO is to standardise the system for injecting secret information from database services into application deployment environment variables.
 The SBO can automatically detect and bind to services only from a limited number of [supported operators](https://github.com/redhat-developer/service-binding-operator#known-bindable-operators).

 SBO is not suitable for this design as it can only support a limited number of